Body Language is Your Secret Superpower

 Body language is your secret superpower.
 The ability to read and understand nonverbal behavior in both yourself and others will radically change the way you interact.

 I’m Vanessa, and I run a human behavior research lab called the Science of People.
+I’m also the author of the best-selling book, Captivate: The Science of Succeeding with People.
 Our goal is to teach you how people work through easy-to-implement tips, quizzes, and experiments—and a whole lotta fun.

 Research has found that 60-93% of our communication is nonverbal—the how we say something behind the what we say.
 And further, nonverbal communication is 12-13 times more powerful than accompanying words.